Gunjan909/NestQuest/README.md

-# HomeMatch - Personalized Real Estate Search
+# NestQuest - Personalized Real Estate Search

 HomeMatch is a real estate search tool that leverages vector databases and language models to find home listings tailored to a buyer’s preferences.
 It embeds property descriptions and buyer preferences into a vector space, enabling semantic search and personalized recommendations.